 Inner city dweller.
 Explorer.
 Writer.
 Leaf blower hater.
 Flâneuse.
 Neighbourhood enthusiast.
 Lover of all things urban.
 Tea snob.
 Shalom builder.

-Rev. Dr Karina Kreminski has worked in the fields of English teaching and journalism.
+Rev. Dr Karina Kreminski has worked in English teaching and journalism.
 She has been a Senior Minister in the Church and was Missiology Lecturer at Morling College in Sydney.
-Karina has a doctorate in missional formation and writes and blogs about life, spirituality, mission and theology.
+Karina has a doctorate in missional formation.
+She writes and blogs about life, spirituality, mission and theology and is the author of Urban Spirituality: Embodying God’s Mission in the Neighbourhood (2018).
 She has also been on various denominational boards and vision committees.
-She loves forming people for leadership and speaks regularly at churches and conferences on neighbourhood and community mission and activism.
-Karina has facilitated The Happiness Lab at the Surry Hills Neighbourhood Centre where she is a board member, and is involved in a storytelling project called Surry Hills & Valleys with locals in Surry Hills, an inner city village in Sydney.
-She has written a book called Urban Spirituality: Embodying God’s Mission in the Neighbourhood and is a consultant for Uniting Mission and Education.
+Karina loves forming people for leadership and speaks regularly at churches and conferences on neighbourhood mission.
+She has facilitated The Happiness Lab at the Surry Hills Neighbourhood Centre, and was involved in a storytelling project called Surry Hills & Valleys in Surry Hills, an inner city village in Sydney.
+She is a consultant for Uniting Mission and Education within the Uniting Church in Australia and co-founder of At the Edges Publishing with Armen.

 As seen on ABC Compass, August 2019